bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-04-09 10:19 Wednesday

 - [ ] Move the TA consuitant bands to the database -- please can we have taxonomies?

+- [ ] Add permission required to monitor and result edit pages to protect